Strike Group Limited Partnership

 To maintain Strike’s valuable reputation, compliance with our quality processes and safety requirements is essential.
 All inspection and testing documents must be handled in accordance with all applicable specifications and requirements.

 The purpose of business entertainment and gifts in a commercial setting is to create goodwill and sound working relationships, not to gain unfair advantage with customers.
-No gift or entertainment should ever be offered, given, provided or accepted by any Strike employee or officer, family member of an employee or officer, or agent unless it: (1) is not a cash gift, (2) is consistent with customary business practices, (3) is reasonable in value, (4) cannot be construed as a bribe or payoff and (5) does not violate any laws, regulations or applicable policies of the other party's organization or of Strike.
+No gift (including merchandise discounts) or entertainment should ever be offered, given, provided or accepted by any Strike employee or officer, family member of an employee or officer, or agent unless it: (1) is not a cash gift, (2) is consistent with customary business practices, (3) is reasonable in value, (4) cannot be construed as a bribe or payoff and (5) does not violate any laws, regulations or applicable policies of the other party's organization or of Strike.
 Please discuss with your supervisor any gifts or proposed gifts that you are not certain are appropriate.

 Except when approved in advance and in writing by the CFO, COO or the CEO, Strike prohibits political contributions by Strike or its business units.
 This includes: (a) any contributions of Strike funds or other assets for political purposes; (b) encouraging individual employees to make any such contribution; or (c) reimbursing an employee for any contribution.